OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module1-Infrastructure/Module01-Class04-RegisteringWindowsTentacle.md

 # Octopus Deploy: Fundamentals
 ## Module 1: Infrastructure
-### Class 3: Creating a Windows Tentacle Deployment Target
+### Class 4: Registering a Windows Tentacle Deployment Target

 NOTE: The existing fundamentals video below is there as a placeholder.
 It includes a bunch of the content we can use, but isn't an exact match for what I want to do with this video.
 We should rerecord this video before publishing.